-The Operating System Installation Summary page appears.
+The Operating System Installation Summary page is dislayed.

 - 11. Click Go back to Homepage and click Apply/Export Configuration. - 12.
 On the Configure Apply/Export Options screen, click Apply/Export to proceed with the operating system installation.
 The systems prompts you to insert the Citrix Xen Server Media.
-You can provide the media using the Virtual media option, or by inserting the CD.

-- 13. Reboot the system using the operating system CD.

-- 14. Select the keyboard type and language.
+You can provide the media using the Virtual media option, or by inserting the CD. - 13.
+Reboot the system using the operating system CD. - 14.
+Select the keyboard type and language.

 - 15. Select the driver source and press <F9>.
 The driver source options are:

 - Local Media

 - HTTP or FTP

 - NFS

-The Welcome to XenServer - Version </pr
+The Welcome to XenServer - Version <version number> screen appears.